Leonard T. Schroeder

-Leonard Treherne "Max" Schroeder Jr. (July 16, 1918 – May 26, 2009) was a colonel in the United States Army, who served on active duty from 1941 to 1971.
-As a captain during World War II, he commanded Company F of the 2nd Battalion, 8th Infantry Regiment, 4th Infantry Division in the Normandy Landings on June 6, 1944, landing on Utah beach in France.
+Leonard Treherne Schroeder Jr. (July 16, 1918 –– May 26, 2009) was a colonel in the United States Army, who served on active duty from 1941 to 1971.
+As a captain during World War II, he commanded Company F of the 2nd Battalion, 8th Infantry Regiment, 4th Infantry Division in the Normandy Landings on June 6, 1944, landing on Utah Beach in France.
 Leading the men of his company, Schroeder was the first American soldier to come ashore from a landing craft in the D-Day invasion.

 Early years

 Schroeder was born in the Baltimore suburb of Linthicum Heights, Maryland, on July 16, 1918.
 Although bullied as a child, Schroeder became an outstanding athlete in high school, graduating in 1937 from nearby Glen Burnie High School where he played soccer and baseball.
 While captain of his high school's soccer team in 1936, they won the Maryland state championship.
 He then attended the University of Maryland, College Park, on a full athletic scholarship.
 While there, he was enrolled in the Reserve Officers' Training Corps (ROTC).
 In June, 1941, Schroeder graduated from the University of Maryland and was commissioned as a second lieutenant in the U.S. Army at the age of 22.
 In December, 1941, he married the former Margaret Nicholson, whom he had met while in high school.
 The couple's first child, a son, was born the following year.
 They would later have two more children (a daughter and another son).